UPDATE 24 February 2022: Russia

 to Chernobyl – and also offers several dark sites of its own.

-Furthermore, halfway between Kiev and Odessa on the Black Sea there's a decommissioned strategic missile base
+Furthermore, halfway between Kyiv/Kiev and Odessa on the Black Sea there's a decommissioned strategic missile base

 with old ICBM

 s as museum pieces and a chance to go down into the former missile launch command unit – ultra cool!
-Tours to that extraordinary site also run as day excursions from Kiev.
+Tours to that extraordinary site also run as day excursions from Kyiv/Kiev.

 UPDATE 2014/2015: and yet again the country has gone through a "revolution" ... this time escalating in a really nasty way ...
-But for now the war-zone-like scenes from Kiev that made the international headline news seem to be over and a new government is in place.
+But for now the war-zone-like scenes from Kyiv/Kiev that made the international headline news seem to be over and a new government is in place.
 The whole crisis, however, is not over.
-Far from it ... the east of the country has been slipping into a nasty, potentially prolonged civil war or at least a so-called "frozen conflict" (cf. Nagorno-Karabakh or Transistria).
+Far from it ... the east of the country has been slipping into a nasty, potentially prolonged civil-war-like confrontation or at least a so-called "frozen conflict" (cf. Nagorno-Karabakh or Transistria).

 Yet again the whole thing's been largely about which general direction the country should be heading politically, in a more European (and NATO) direction or rather looking towards Russia.

-The government under the now ousted president Yanukovych swung in the latter direction, while the protesters in Kiev and western parts of Ukraine demanded the former.
-Once the protesters seemed to have won in Kiev, eastern and southern parts quickly raised the possibility of splitting the country rather than recognizing the new powers that be in Kiev.
+The government under the now ousted president Yanukovych swung in the latter direction, while the protesters in Kyiv/Kiev and western parts of Ukraine demanded the former.
+Once the protesters seemed to have won in Kyiv/Kiev, eastern and southern parts quickly raised the possibility of splitting the country rather than recognizing the new powers that be in Kyiv/Kiev.

-Separatist militias have pretty much taken control of the eastern parts of Ukraine, including the coal-mining areas of the Donbas with its regional capital Donesk.
-Despite initial denial, these rebels have been and probably still are receiving help from Russia.
-A particularly tragic case of "collateral damage" was the shooting down (most likely by a hi-tech surface to-air guided missile) of a Malaysian civilian aircraft over eastern Ukraine, killing all on board.
+Separatist militias pretty much tok control of the eastern parts of Ukraine, including the coal-mining areas of the Donbas with its regional capital Donesk.
+Despite initial denial, these rebels have been receiving substantial help from Russia in terms of both hardware and personnel.
+A particularly tragic case of "collateral damage" was the shooting down (most likely by a hi-tech surface to-air guided missile from Russia) of a Malaysian civilian aircraft over eastern Ukraine, killing all on board.
 But even that high-profile incident aside, the situation for the local civilian population on the ground in these lands is of course dire in any case.

 The Crimean peninsula in the south was already annexed by Russia in March 2014 - in a rather dodgy way, using special forces without military markings while Moscow denied it had anything to do with it at first, then coaxing the local population into a referendum to "legalize" the annexation, and then later admitting it had all been a heroically patriotic cunning plan all along after all.

-True, a large majority of the population there are Russians and the peninsula had historically and culturally rather been Russian anyway ... and was only made part of the Ukrainian SSR in 1954, i.e. at the end of the Stalin era (cf. again Nagorno-Karabakh!).
+True, a large majority of the population there are Russians and the peninsula had historically and culturally rather been Russian anyway ... and was only made part of the Ukrainian SSR in 1954, i.e. after the end of the Stalin era (cf. again Nagorno-Karabakh!).
 But is military force the answer to reversing such things?
+Of course not.

 In any case, and no matter whether you think this annexation was justifiable or not, this means Balaklava is currently no longer accessible via Ukraine for tourists.